skishore/makemeahanzi/README.md

   these orders as well.

 - As an experimental next step, we have produced an animated SVG image for each character that we have data for (see the svgs directory).
+The SVGs are named by the Unicode codepoint of the character they correspond to.
-It's easy to It's easy to embed these SVGs in a website.
+  Using Javascript, you can find the codepoint of a character `x` by calling `x.charCodeAt(0)`.
+It's easy to embed these SVGs in a website.
 A minimal example is as follows:

       <body><embed src="31119.svg" width="200px" height="200px"/></body>